International Conference_Queering Luso-Afro-Brazilian Studies

 Faculty of Arts and Humanities, University of Porto

-On June 1st and 2nd, 2018, the 4th edition of the Queering International Luso-Afro-Brazilian Studies Colloquium will be held at the Faculty of Arts and Humanities of Porto.
-This colloquium intends to promote “queer” readings of works of authorship and canonical artists, as well as to recover authors considered “minor” or marginal in the scope of Portuguese, Brazilian and African literature in the Portuguese cultural expression, of any historical period.
+On June 1st and 2nd, 2018, the 4th edition of the Queering International Luso-Afro-Brazilian Studies Colloquium will be held at the Faculty of Arts and Humanities of the University of Porto.
+This colloquium aims to promote “queer” readings of works of authorship and canonical artists, as well as to recover authors considered “minor” or marginal in the scope of Portuguese, Brazilian and African literature in the Portuguese cultural expression, of any historical period.

 “Queer” will be understood as a useful theoretical tool to debate what escapes the symbolic and social norm, which resists categorization, cultural homogenization, normativity and, in particular, heteronormativity – what Monique Wittig called “Straight Thinking”.

 Thus, the present papers will explore the literature or visual arts of Portuguese expression from a theoretical and epistemological perspective centered on the destabilization of the notions of gender identity and sexual orientation, as well as in the deconstruction of the binomial man/woman, nature/culture , sex/gender, hetero/homo, normal/abnormal and public/private.
 We will try debate the multiple differences generated by categories such as sex, gender, race and ethnicity, which are particularly rooted in the social and cultural practices of our societies.

 • “Gender Trouble” in literature, film, theater and visual arts

 • Queer readings of literary texts and artistic objects